-The Fall Term in-school practicum allows for the introduction to many relevant teaching concepts and processes in the classroom.
-The observation days and the 1-week block serve as an initiation to the teaching profession.
+The beginning days of practicum allow for the introduction to many relevant teaching concepts and processes in the classroom.
+The observation days serve as an initiation to the teaching profession.
 To ensure that preservice teachers are adequately supported in this early stage of the program, an Initial Assessment is completed by the associate teacher and the university advisor.

-The Winter Term in-school practicum experience offers an extended opportunity for the preservice teacher to plan, develop, and teach lessons to students in the classroom.
-The 5-week block in April allows the preservice teachers to develop their own professional identity as they practice teaching under the direction and support from their associate teacher and university advisor.
-Understanding that every student develops at a different pace, we ask you to consider the following general guidelines for the 5-week block in Term 2 when agreeing to a teaching schedule in consultation with the preservice teacher and the university advisor:
+The 6-week block of in-school practicum experience offers an extended opportunity for the preservice teacher to plan, develop, and teach lessons to students in the classroom.
+It also allows the preservice teachers to develop their own professional identity as they practice teaching under the direction and support from their associate teacher and university advisor.
+Understanding that every student develops at a different pace, we ask you to consider the following general guidelines for the 6-week block in Term 2 when agreeing to a teaching schedule in consultation with the preservice teacher and the university advisor: